 - 1. Drop a TIBStoredProc component on your form and select the database. - 2.
+Firebird 3 or later: Set the PackageName property to the package in which the stored procedure is located, if any, by selecting the package name from the drop down list. - 3.
 Set the StoredProcName property in the object inspector by selecting the procedure name from the drop down list.
+If PackageName is non-empty then the list is restricted to the stored procedures located in the package.
+Otherwise, the list comprises all stored procedure defined outside of any package.